easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 When one or more checksums are already specified, EasyBuild requires the use of ``--force`` together with ``--inject-checksums`` to replace those checksums.
-A clear warning will be printed to notify that exsiting checksums will be replaced.
+A clear warning will be printed to notify that existing checksums will be replaced.

 For example::